Jmiceli17/AttitudePrototypes/spacecraftAttitudeDynamicsCapstone/README.md

 # Spacecraft Attitude Dynamics and Control Capstone Project
-Code for the capstone project of ASEN 5010 - Spacecraft Attitude Dynamics and Control at CU.
-The project focuses on developing attitude guidance and control algorithms for a small spacecraft orbiting Mars.
-A detailed description of the project and the mathematical background for each algorithm is provided in `/Documentation`.
+Code for the capstone project of ASEN 5010 - Spacecraft Attitude Dynamics and Control at CU Boulder.
+The project focused on developing attitude guidance and control algorithms for a small spacecraft orbiting Mars.
+A detailed description of the project and the mathematical background for each algorithm is provided in [Documentation](https://github.com/Jmiceli17/Prototypes/tree/main/spacecraftAttitudeDynamicsCapstone/Documentation).

 # Set Up
 Clone this repository\